 01. Long term reduction, not full removal

 IPL can deliver lasting reduction.
 Some areas stay clear for months and sometimes longer, then need occasional top up sessions.
 Hormones, treatment area and hair thickness all affect how long the result holds.
 Underarms and bikini lines often respond well.
-Hormonal areas, especially the face, can be slower and less predictable.02.
-Expectations by session
+Hormonal areas, especially the face, can be slower and less predictable.

 Most people need a full course followed by maintenance.
 A typical plan runs for eight to twelve sessions, usually spaced four to six weeks apart.
 Midway through the course, hair often starts shedding and patchy clearance becomes noticeable.
 A visual guide helps clients understand what that progress can look like.